garth5689/garth5689.github.io/_drafts/sympy_dynamics.md

 The next project I'm going to tackle involves quite a few moving parts, so I'm going to tackle them in a few different posts.
 This will also serve as the introduction for what I'm shooting for as a finished project.

-#### My goal is to have my raspberry pi able to balance an inverted pendulum based on feedback from my web camera.
+#### My goal is to have my raspberry pi able to balance an inverted double pendulum based on feedback from my web camera.

 pictures are always helpful: